Firsby: Demography

 57% are employed, 18.7% retired, 2.6% unemployed and the remainder are disabled, full-time carers or students.

 Education

 There are no schools in the village.
 School bus transport is provided by Lincolnshire Education Authority.

-Most primary school children attend Great Steeping Primary School, a mixed sex rural primary school which has approximately 115 pupils with 67 boys and 48 girls.
+Most primary school children attend Great Steeping Primary School, a mixed-sex rural primary school that has approximately 115 pupils, of whom 67 are boys and 48 girls.

 Secondary school age pupils can attend: